 How employee benefits can help you invest in your employees

 Establishing employee development programs can take a lot of time and valuable resources.
-While there’s no replacement for hands-on training with co-workers or giving out job enrichment tasks, there’s an easier way to provide your employees with access to online courses and tools.
+While there's no replacement for hands-on training with co-workers or job enrichment tasks, there are easier ways to provide your employees with professional development opportunities, including providing access to online courses and tools.

-For example, you can offer a taxable continuing education employee stipend that allows your employees to use their funds or get reimbursed for education-related expenses, such as online courses, college classes, and other resources like textbooks.
+For example, you can offer a taxable continuing education employee stipend that allows you to give employees an allowance for education-related expenses, such as online courses, college classes, and textbooks.

-You could also offer your employees a tax-free education fringe benefit for their college courses that will help them improve their skills and qualifications for specialized roles within your organization.
+You could also offer your employees a tax-free education fringe benefit for their college courses to help them improve their skills and qualifications for specialized roles within your organization.

-This allows you to focus on growing your organization and aligning tasks with employees’ career goals while they can choose how to spend their education allowance.
+This allows you to focus on growing your organization and aligning tasks with employees' career goals while they can choose how to leverage their benefits to support their growth.

-It’s not just education benefits that can help your employees’ talent development.
-Other types of personalized benefits can support your employees so that they can focus on their work, all while making engaged employees more likely to stay at your organization instead of leaving for a competitor.
+Education benefits aren’t the only way to show that you care about your employees' growth and happiness.
+Other types of personalized benefits can help you better support your employees, enabling them to focus on their work and talent development, and encouraging them to stay at your organization instead of leaving for a competitor.

-Personalized health benefits such as a health reimbursement arrangement (HRA) or health stipend allow you to reimburse your employees for their qualifying medical expenses up to your monthly allowance.
+Personalized health benefits such as a health reimbursement arrangement (HRA) allow you to reimburse your employees for their qualifying medical expenses tax-free up to a monthly allowance amount that you define.
 This not only helps you retain your employees, but it helps them live healthier, reducing the number of times employees are out sick.

-With health and wellness benefits, your employees can focus more of their time on advancing their careers and growing their skills without having to worry about their health and wellness expenses.
+With health and wellness benefits, your employees can focus more of their time on advancing their careers and growing their skills without worrying about their health and wellness expenses.

 Offering a variety of employee benefits alongside your employee development program is a great way to ensure that your employees stay satisfied with their work.